-ScHARR DS will create secure folders with controlled access and arrange archive or deletion on request.
+Scharr DS will create secure folders with controlled access and arrange archive or deletion on request.
 This will be documented in an information asset register.

 For each project folder, research groups must only request access for those individuals who have a definite need for access to the contents of that folder.
 There is provision for secure access for people outside of the University when necessary.
-A member of the research group must notify ScHARR DS promptly when a member of staff no longer needs access.
+A member of the research group must notify Scharr DS promptly when a member of staff no longer needs access.
+See Management of Scharr Resources for further details.